yds12/tarsila/README.md

 * No error handling, everything panics;
 * Lack of tests;
-* Almost no attention has been given to performance (but it performs well enough in most cases)
+* There is much to improve when it comes to performance

 Visit our [issues page](https://github.com/yds12/tarsila/issues) for known problems/bugs.